stackrox/infra/DEPLOYMENT.md

 `TEST_MODE=true ENVIRONMENT=development SECRET_VERSION=latest make helm-deploy`

 This is used in the infra PR clusters to set the login referer and disable telemetry.

+### Rollback

+Use `helm rollback infra-server <REVISION>`.
+To rollback to the previous release, omit the revision or set it to 0.

 ## Verification